donkeyDocs/donkeyDocs.github.io/_/README.md

 ### Introduction to Cryptography

-Based on the textbook by Katz and Lindell
+Based on the textbook by Katz and Lindell.
+Internal [videos](https://umd0-my.sharepoint.com/:f:/g/personal/asarora_umd_edu/EvgdJWp_ABBHnoK8NQVRx80BtDugpRCEvnJrjG-ZgmbDdg?e=L2Af3Z) can be accessed with a password.

 </summary>